ljalbert/TouchtunesSampleApp/README.md

 - Replace Retrofit with Ktor since Ktor is built in Kotlin and leverages Coroutines, offering more cohesive code with Kotlin projects.
 And use Result<> to handle success failures
-- While I used a State Machine pattern inspired by Redux which is suitable for small projects or assessments, I would be in favor of building a State Machine SDL inspired by this
+- While I used a State Machine pattern inspired by Redux which is suitable for small projects or assessments, I would be in favor of building a State Machine DSL inspired by this
   project: [Tinder/StateMachine](https://github.com/Tinder/StateMachine).
 - Avoid using Dimensions to store dp values; instead, create Objects and build a Design System.
 - Put more effort into the UI since it is currently quite basic.